 The Money Advice Service, UK, puts the average overall cost for own brand disposable nappies at £1875, as opposed to the cost of reusable nappies which averages at about £400.

-This projection is “based on an average of two and a half year’s worth of nappies which comes to about 4000 nappy changes, and £100 of laundry costs,” according to the money advice service.
+“based on an average of two and a half year’s worth of nappies which comes to about 4000 nappy changes, and £100 of laundry costs,” according to the money advice service.

 On the flip side, reusable nappies appear to be cheaper and a more common sense choice in the long run when compared to disposables.
 Nonetheless, they require a lot more effort and time.

 With them come poohfests (frequent rinsing out of pooh), endless wash cycles, ironing, and striving to maintain their brilliant white colour, the pride of every cloth nappy mum!

 Cost wise, there are different types of reusable nappies, some aren’t cheap to buy, initially.

 Not to say that, you’d need reasonable quantities to be able to keep up with the 7 -10 times a day nappy changes seven days a week, in addition to the cost of detergents, and worrying about your electricity bills.